 Some technical notes by Healing Teeth Naturally

-Fish oil vs. flax oil as a source of omega3 fatty acids
+Fish oil vs. flax oil as a source of omega-3 fatty acidsl

 You may have heard about Dr. Budwig's cancer treatment centered around flax oil and quark/cottage cheese.
 It's possible that the flaxoil didn't work for Filip because he didn't metabolise it properly into the DHA and EPA already "ready-made", i.e. immediately available, in fish oil.

-Fish oil is high in the “long chain” omega-3 fatty acids, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-Flaxseed oil is 58% LNA (or ALA) part of which is used by the body as a precursor for these long chains fatty acids (using the enzyme D6D desaturase).
+Fish oil is high in the “long-chain” omega-3 fatty acids, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+Flaxseed oil is 58% LNA (or ALA) part of which is used by the body as a precursor for these long-chain fatty acids (using the enzyme D6D desaturase).

-Vitamin B6 is known to deplete under stress and cause the shortage of D6D desaturase -(and this is the likely reason why Dr. Budwig included nutritional yeast for the best and closest to natural 'B' complex).1
+Vitamin B6 is known to deplete under stress and cause the shortage of D6D desaturase (and this is the likely reason why Dr. Budwig included nutritional yeast for the best and closest to natural 'B' complex).

-As you may be aware, the fish themselves accumulate their omega 3 essential fatty acids by eating marine algae.
-As a relatively novel2 nutritional supplement, Omega-3-rich algae oil may be an excellent alternative source of omega 3 fatty acids.
+As you may be aware, the fish themselves accumulate their omega-3 essential fatty acids by eating marine algae.
+As a relatively novel nutritional supplement, Omega-3-rich algae oil may be an excellent alternative source of omega-3 fatty acids.